uktrade/stream-zip/docs/contributing/publish-a-release.md

 ---

-Only mambers of the uktrade GitHub organisation may publish a release.
+Only members of the uktrade GitHub organisation may publish a release.
 If you are a member of the uktrade GitHub organsation:

 1. Go to the [stream-zip GitHub releases page](https://github.com/uktrade/stream-zip/releases).